department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

     You can send these by mail, or bring them in person, to the business office or health administration office at your nearest VA medical center.<br>
 <a href="/find-locations/">Find the address of your nearest VA medical center</a>.</li>
   <li class="process-step list-three"><b>Once we approve your repayment plan, begin sending your monthly payments.</b><br>
     If you receive a coupon book with your approved repayment plan, please send payments to the address shown on the coupon.
-You can also make a payment by mail or in person at your VA medical center's facility revenue office.</li>
+You can also make a payment by mail or in person at your VA medical center's revenue office.</li>
 </ol>

 <b>Note:</b> Repayment plans don't include new charges you may receive after submitting your proposed plan.
 If you submit your plan and then receive a bill with new charges, please submit a new VA Form 1100 for the new charges.
 If you keep receiving new charges, please call us at <a href="tel:+18664001238">1-866-400-1238</a> every 90 days to request a new repayment plan.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m.
-(ET) If you have hearing loss, call TTY: 711.<br>
+(ET).
+If you have hearing loss, call TTY: 711.<br>

 <h3>Option 2: Request debt relief for some or all of your copay debt</h3>

-If you don't think you can pay your debt even with monthly payments, you have the right to request debt relief for all or part of your balance.
+If you don't think you can pay your debt with a monthly repayment plan, you can request request debt relief for all or part of your balance.
 You can request a waiver (asking us to stop collection action on the debt), write-off (asking us to cancel the debt), or compromise (asking us to accept a lower amount of money as full payment of the debt).
-If we grant part or all of your request, you won't have to pay the amount of the balance we agree to relieve.
+If we grant part or all of your request, you won't have to pay the amount of the balance we agree to reduce.

 <b>To request debt relief:</b>